-Here are the best villages to stay in Provence, France!
-Provence is a region in southeastern France bordering Italy and the Mediterranean Sea.
-The region is known for its beautiful scenery, light, and colors.
+Provence, located in southeastern France and kissing both the Italian border and the Mediterranean Sea, is a region celebrated for its breathtaking landscapes, mesmerizing light, and vibrant colors.
 From the Southern Alps and Camargue plains to the Côte d’Azur, rolling vineyards, olive groves, pine forests, and lavender fields, Provence is one of the most alluring places in the world.
-And it’s no wonder if talented artists such as Vincent Van Gogh, Paul Cézanne, or Pablo Picasso made Provence their home.
+It’s hardly surprising that this region became a muse for legendary artists like Vincent Van Gogh, Paul Cézanne, and Pablo Picasso, who found a home and inspiration in Provence’s beauty.

-Located between Hyères and St. Tropez, the village of Bormes-les-Mimosas is one of the most beautiful villages on the southern French coast of the Mediterranean.
-It’s a true village of Provence, typical and authentic with its old houses with pink and ocher tiles facing the Mediterranean, and its narrow medieval streets and charming squares beautifully paved.
+Located between Hyères and Saint-Tropez, the village of Bormes-les-Mimosas is one of the most beautiful villages on the southern French coast of the Mediterranean.
+It’s a true village of Provence, typical and authentic, with its old houses with pink and ocher tiles facing the Mediterranean and its narrow medieval streets and charming squares that are beautifully paved.
 There, you can visit the old village on the hill and two of its emblematic seaside districts: la Faviere and Cabasson.
-The village has a beautiful view of the sea and the Golden Islands: Porquerolles and Île du Levant.
+The village has a beautiful view of the sea and the Golden Islands: Porquerolles and the Île du Levant.

 Where to stay in Bormes-les-Mimosas

 Cassis is a small Mediterranean fishing port that features pastel-colored buildings, sidewalk cafes, and restaurants.
-Overlooked by a centuries-old château, Cassis is well known for its Calanques which are narrow inlets framed by steep, limestone cliffs —and among the most beautiful beaches on the French Riviera.
+Overlooked by a centuries-old château, Cassis is well known for its Calanques, which are narrow inlets framed by steep limestone cliffs.
+They are among the most beautiful beaches on the French Riviera.
 I’ll recommend the Calanque de Port-Miou, where sailboats and pleasure boats anchor and where it’s possible to swim from the small beach nestling at the bottom of the rocky inlet.
 Cassis is definitely the perfect place to spend a few days!

 Where to stay in Cassis